 Users are advised that all mail, including known sources, may contain dangerous viruses.
 The ITACS Firewall protects NPS users overall, but users must exercise continual caution to prevent the introduction of any damaging penetration to the NPS computing network.

 Viruses may be introduced to machines from Internet downloads, CDs, personal ZIP disks, personal floppy disks, other users' floppy disks, vendor software, conference handouts and personal machines.
 It is extremely important for NPS users to keep their office, laptop and home anti-virus software updated with the current signatures (virus definitions) at all times.
-The most recent Symantec anti-virus definition is obtained by running a LiveUpdate.
 Users are advised to always scan removable disks used for transporting information to the NPS and other computing networks with the most up-to-date signatures prior to introducing the information into the network.